 You shall know the truth and the truth shall set you free

-Is it Scriptural to ‘plead the blood of Jesus’ over you, your family, possessions, etc., or do believers use ‘the blood’ like a talisman to ‘ward off evil’?
+Is it Scriptural to ‘plead the blood of Jesus’ over you, your family and possessions, or do believers use “the blood like a talisman to ward off evil”?

 At Passover in Egypt, the Old Hebrews had to apply the blood of a sacrificial lamb to their doorposts.
 True believers in Christ live under the Full Sacrificial Atonement, or Blood Covenant of Christ, which the blood in Egypt represented.

 Does God promise us Protection through the Blood Covenant of Christ?

 The New Covenant in Christ versus the Sprinkling of blood in the Old Temple

 The Old Testament is an Example to us, as it was a ‘Shadow’ of what was to come

 Scriptures Referring to the Blood Atonement of Jesus